probml/pyprobml/notebooks/intro/README.md

 ## Software for probabilistic modeling <a class="anchor" id="PPL"></a>

 In this book, we will be focusing on probabilistic models, both supervised (conditional) models of the form `$p(y|x)$`, as well as unsupervised models of the form $p(z,x)$, where $x$ are the features, $y$ are the labels (if present), and $z$ are the latent variables.
 For simple special cases, such as GMMs and PCA, we can use sklearn.
 However, to create more complex models, we need more flexible libraries.
 We list some examples below.

-The Stan library specifiis the model using a domain specific language (DSL); most other libraries specify the model via a (Python) API.
 The term  "probabilistic programming language" (PPL) is used to describe systems that allow the creation of "randomly shaped" models, whos structure is determined e.g., by stochastic control flow.
+The Stan library specifiis the model using a domain specific language (DSL); most other libraries specify the model via an API.
+In this book, we focus on PyMc3 and numpyro.

 <table align="left">
 <tr>